WorldHealthOrganization/tng-participants-dev/README.md

 ### Key Usages
 ### Extended Key Usages

 The extended key usage OIDs are checked for the correct OIDs.
-Which are in the current state defined by this table:
+This OIDs are mainly considered to identify keys for the correct domain and limit them to a special purpose.
+The current OIDS are currently defined and checked:

 |OID|Description|
 |-----|-----------|